1 9 4 9 – 1 9 5 4 (USA)

 When Ralph Bellamy went on vacation in 1951, Robert Preston appeared as Mike Barnett’s brother, Pat Barnett.

 From 1949 until 1952 the series was telecast live on CBS from the Thomas A. Edison Studios in the Bronx, New York.
+The show was broadcast in some markets as Follow That Man.

 As a live show, it always had the problem of not quite fitting into its allotted time.
 This problem was solved by requiring the show’s writers to include a “search scene” near the end of each episode.